Build-Week-Lendr/Backend/README.md

 **Returns:**
 Status 200 OK
-The requested item, for example
+The requested item, for example:
 ```
 {
     "itemid": 8,